undera/encarno/README.md

-# incarne
+# encarno
-- `phantom` was too "phantom", we're trying to be "in flesh", just working name, we can change it
+- `phantom` was too "phantom", we're trying to be "in flesh", https://en.wiktionary.org/wiki/encarno
-- https://en.wiktionary.org/wiki/in_carne_ed_ossa actually the right, maybe https://en.wiktionary.org/wiki/in_personam#Latin
-- can be `scribe` because of `nib`? more competition on GH

 ## Vision
 - replacement for phantom, high-throughput hit-based, for the price of flexible scripting